babylonhealth/ios-playbook/TechnicalDocuments/Proposals/Template.md

 ## Impact on existing codebase

-// This section should explain, assuming this proposal is accepted, how much work it would require for it to work with our codebase.
+// This section should explain, assuming this proposal is accepted, how much effort it would require for it to be implemented in our codebase.
+Other concerns should be raised, if it's a significant deviation from our stack.

 ## Alternatives considered